soofani/yii2-image-thumbnail/README.md

 # Yii2 image thumbnail

+This is an update to Aleksandr Sadovoj's yii2-image-thumbnail library.
+It uses Donovan Schönknecht's Amazon S3 library to enable reading and thumbnailing images stored in S3 buckets.

 Create image thumbnails use Imagine.
 Thumbnail created and cached automatically.
 It allows you to create placeholder with service [http://placeholdit.imgix.net/](http://placeholdit.imgix.net/) or holder.js.